worldpossible/module-template/README.md

   `git clone https://github.com/rachelproject/module-template.git`

-Inside you'll find the "rachelmod.html" template.
-This is the piece of html that becomes part of the RACHEL index.
+Inside you'll find the "rachel-index.php" template.
+This is the piece of PHP that gets included on the front page of RACHEL.
 As a bare minimum, this is the only part you have to do.
-If you don't fill out the index.htmlf template, it can't be displayed in RACHEL.
+If you don't fill out the rachel-index.php template, it can't be displayed in RACHEL.
 Don't worry -- if you've ever edited HTML before it's very easy.
 Just open the file in a text editor and follow the instructions in the comments here.

 *That's it for now - later we'll document how to add search functionality*